lloydmeta/slim-play/README.md

 ### How to run

 1. Git clone this project or use [a template](#templates)
-2. `./activator run` from the project's root directory
+2. `sbt run` from the project's root directory
 3. Open a browser and hit:
   - [Hello $name endpoint](http://localhost:9000/hello/beachape)
   - [Async Sqrt calculator](http://localhost:9000/sqrt/1764)